VicFonch/Image-compression-using-the-Huffman-method/README.md

 # Image Compression using the Huffman Method

-En este proyecto se programa en lenguaje C el metodo de Huffman para comprimir 3 archiivos:
+In this project, the Huffman method to compress 3 files is programmed in C language:

-1. La famosa imagen de Lena
+1. The famous image of Lena
-2. Fractal tree
+2.Fractal tree
-3. Todo el libro de Don Quijote en inglés
+3. The entire Don Quixote book in English